Forage cap: French Army

-During the French Revolutionary Wars, French soldiers made their own forage caps from the sleeve of an old coat.
-Known as the bonnet de police, these caps resembled a nightcap and were also worn by Santa Anna's army during the Mexican War, and by Confederate troops during the American Civil War.
-From the 1840s until World War I, French line infantry wore the blue and red kepi, but in 1915, the bonnet de police was reintroduced as the garrison cap.
+During the French Revolutionary Wars, French soldiers made their own forage caps from the cloth of old coats.
+Known as the bonnet de police, these caps resembled a nightcap and were also worn by Santa Anna's army during the Mexican War.
+From the 1840s until World War I, French line infantry wore the blue and red kepi, but in 1915, the bonnet de police was reintroduced as a horizon blue garrison cap.

+Worn in a khaki version until 1940, the bonnet de police retained the high pointed crown of 1915–1918.
+During World War II French forces wore a wide variety of headdresses according to supplies available.
+In 1945 however the bonnet de police was reintroduced for most units but with a lower crown and in the historic colours that had formerly distinguished the kepis of each branch.
 By the 1940s, the beret was also widely worn by paratroop and mountain units.

 German Army

 The German army was the first to use the peaked cap, in the final years of the Napoleonic Wars.
 When the Pickelhaube was introduced in the 1840s, the Germans adopted a new, peakless forage cap, resembling the sailor cap.
 Prior to 1914 these caps were worn in a wide variety of colours according to regiment or branch, with Prussian blue the most common.

-However in the early weeks of World War I these were replaced with a slate grey version, with a dark green cap band.
+However, in 1917 these were replaced with a slate grey version, with a dark green cap band.
 After World War I, the German Wehrmacht used a variant of the garrison cap called the Feldmütze, before adopting the Austrian-style ski cap of the Gebirgsjäger.